cqjjjzr/RetroCraft/README.md

 # RetroCraft
-Use Java 11 on Minecraft 1.7.10 with FORGE!
+Use Java 12 on Minecraft 1.7.10 with FORGE!

+Java 14 is not supported at this moment due to the removal of Pack200 utils (JEP-367).

 # Usage